Fiserv/universal-commerce/docs/faq/faq.md

 ## Here are few common questions that may help you.

- Q: How can I set up new Tenant testing?
+ Q: How can I set up new Tenant?

 A: Please refer to our documentation section for setting up new tenant.
 [Setup Tenant]

-Q: How can I register new Tenant ?
+Q: How can I register new Tenant?

 A: Please refer to our documentation section for registering up new tenant.
 [Register Tenant]

-Q: How can I deploy new Tenant server ?
+Q: How can I deploy new Tenant server?

 A: Please refer to our documentation section for registering up new tenant.
 [Deploy Tenant]